How Long Will It Take To Obtain Disability Benefits?

 Unfortunately, it seems that you face the greatest delays when you need the money the most.
 The Social Security Disability process is no different.
 It can be a frustrating, confusing and time-consuming process.
 We encourage you to contact an attorney who can explain the process and educate you on the challenges you might face.

-At Ronald E. Smith, P.C., we understand the stress that comes from a lengthy denial and appeals process.
+At Lawrence, Smith and Gardner, we understand the stress that comes from a lengthy denial and appeals process.
 We have extensive experience providing legal advice and representation to individuals as they attempt to navigate the Social Security Disability process.

 Factors That Affect The Process